-- 1. Physical agents

-- (a) Ionizing radiation.

-- (b) Work in a high-pressure atmosphere, e.g. in pressurized containers, diving.

-2. Biological agents

-- (a) the factors which may cause human disease and present a serious hazard to workers.
-They are likely to spread to the community but there is usually effective preventive or therapeutic treatment. - (b) the agents which may cause human disease and present a serious hazard to workers.
-They are likely to present a high risk of spreading to the community but there is usually no effective preventive or therapeutic treatment.
+- 1.A.
+Agents - 2.
+Physical agents - (a) Ionizing radiation - (b) Work in a high-pressure atmosphere, e.g. in pressurized containers, diving. - 3.
+Biological agents - (a) the factors which may cause human disease and present a serious hazard to workers/ They are likely to spread to the community but there is usually effective preventative or therapeutic treatment. - (b) the agents which may cause human disease and present a serious hazard to workers.
+They are likely to present a high risk of spreading to the community but there is usually no effective preventative or therapeutic treatment. - 4.
+Chemical agents - 3.1.

-3. Chemical agents

-- 3.1.
 The substances and preparations classified as toxic (T), very toxic (Tx), corrosive (C) or explosive (E). - 3.2.
-The substances and preparations classified according to one or more of the following risk phrases: - (a) dangers of very serious irreversible effects (R39). - (b) possible risks of irreversible effects (R40). - (c) may cause sensitization by inhalation (R42). - (d) may cause sensitization by skin contact (R43). - (e) may cause cancer (R45). - (f) may cause heritable genetic damage (R46). - (g) danger of serious damage to health by prolonged exposure (R48). - (h) may impair fertility (R60). - (i) may cause harm at pregnancy to the newly-born child (R61). - 3.3.
-Substances and preparations which in accordance with the Dangerous Substances Ordinance and the regulations made under it are classified as irritant (Xi) and are described with one or more of the following risk phrases:
+The substances and preparations classified according to one or more of the following risk phrases: - (a) dangers of very serious irreversible effects (R39); - (b) possible risks of irreversible effects (R40); - (c) may cause sensitization by inhalation (R42); - (d) may cause sensitization by skin contact (R43); - (e) may cause cancer (R45); - (f) may cause heritable genetic damage (R46); - (g) danger of serious damage to health by prolonged exposure (R48); - (h) may impair fertility (R60); - (i) may cause harm at pregnancy to the newly-born child (R61). - 3.3.
+Substances and preparations which in accordance with the Dangerous Substances Ordinance (b) and the regulations made under it are classified as irritant (Xi) and are described with one or more of the following risk phrases: - (i) highly flammable (R12); - (k) may cause sensitization by inhalation (R42); - (1) may cause sensitization by skin contact (R43). - 3.4.
+Substances and preparations classified as carcinogenic. - 3.5.
+Lead and its compounds, in so far as such agents are absorbable by the human organism.